CSbyGB/pentips/linux/privesc.md

 - `hostname` will return the hostname of the target machine
 - `uname -a` Will print system information
-- `/proc/version` provides information about the target system processes
+- `cat /proc/version` provides information about the target system processes
-- `/etc/issue` contains some information about the operating system but can be changed
+- `cat /etc/issue` contains some information about the operating system but can be changed
 - `ps` see the running processes
   - `ps -A` View all running processes
   - `ps axjf` View process tree
   - `ps aux` The aux option will show processes for all users (a), display the user that launched the process (u), and show processes that are not attached to a terminal (x).
 - `env` will show environmental variables
+- `lscpu` gives info about the architecture

 ## User enumeration

+- `whoami` gives username
 - `ìd` general overview of the user’s privilege level and group memberships
-- `/etc/passwd` list of users on the system
+- `cat /etc/passwd` list of users on the system
   - `cat /etc/passwd | grep home | cut -d ":" -f 1` this should return only users (and no service accounts)
+- `cat /etc/shadow` hash store file
+- `cat /etc/groups`
 - `history` will show previous commands
-- `sudo -l` example
+- `sudo -l` what ca we run as sudo.
+Example

   ```
   sudo -l